Ewha-AI/D2IQA/README.md

-# Efficient Deep-Detector Image Quality Assessment Based on Knowledge Distillation
+# No-reference perceptual CT image quality assessment based on a self-supervised learning framework

 This repo contains the supported code and configuration files to reproduce image quality assessment results of [No-reference perceptual CT image quality assessment based on a self-supervised learning framework](doi.org/10.1088/2632-2153/aca87d).